wortell-smart-learning/snowflake-sql/Labs/05-modify-data.md

 ### Challenge 2: Update products

 You have inserted data for a product, but the pricing details are not correct.
 You must now update the records you have previously inserted to reflect the correct pricing.
-Tip: Review the documentation for UPDATE in the Transact-SQL Language Reference.
+Tip: Review the documentation for UPDATE in the Snowflake SQL Command Reference.

 1. Update product prices
     - The sales manager at Adventure Works has mandated a 10% price increase for all products in the *Bells and Horns* category.
 Update the rows in the **SalesLT.Product** table for these products to increase their price by 10%.